 avconv -f alsa -ac 2 -ar 48000 -f pulse -i alsa_output.pci-0000_00_1b.0.analog-stereo.monitor -acodec libvorbis -aq 6 out3.ogg

-For your system just replace the device ID with your own audio device, and leave all the rest the same.
+Replace the device ID with your own audio device and leave all the rest the same.

 Lightworks is a cross platform non-linear video editor.
 It’s the best option I’ve found for Linux, but it has some drawbacks.
 It’s transitioning to open source, and the codec support is still fairly limited.
 This means it’s pretty picky about what types of files it will deal with.
 Here are the scripts I run my files through before and after editing to get around this.

 Lightworks/HTML5 conversion profile.
 I run this profile on Lightworks exports before uploading to web, when I’m going to use them with the default HTML5 video player.